Marijuana on Public and Tribal Lands

 The United States has an abundance of public lands set aside by Congress for conservation, recreational use, and enjoyment of the citizens of this country and visitors from around the globe.
 Unfortunately, criminal organizations are exploiting some of our most pristine public and tribal lands as grow sites for marijuana.

-During calendar year 2010, nearly 10 million plants were removed from illegal outdoor grow sites in seven states: California, Hawaii, Washington, Oregon, Kentucky, Tennessee, and West Virginia.
-More than 46 percent of the marijuana plants eradicated in 2010 were eradicated from public and tribal lands.
-The U.S. Forest Service reports that nearly 88 percent of the 3,531,443 plants eradicated from National Forests were eradicated in California.
+During calendar year 2012, nearly 3.6 million plants were removed from more than 5,000 illegal outdoor grow sites in the United States.
+More than 43 percent of the marijuana plants eradicated in 2012 were eradicated from public and tribal lands.
+The U.S. Forest Service reports that nearly 83 percent of the 1,048,768 plants eradicated from National Forests were eradicated in California.
 Marijuana grow sites are typically in excess of 1,000 plants per site and sometimes more than 200,000 plants.

 Individuals associated with Transnational Criminal Organizations are often involved in growing marijuana on public and tribal lands and can be armed and dangerous.
 Individuals tending domestic grow sites often use weapons—such as semiautomatic assault rifles and high-powered rifles—against intruders to protect grow sites.
 The number of intimidation incidents and the amount of violence associated with illegal marijuana grows on public lands has increased over the last two years.